 The aggregate fees billed by J.D.
-Cloud for assurance and related services that are reasonably related to the performance of the audit of the Company's financial statements and not reported under "Audit Fees" were \$28,380 for fiscal year 2007 and were \$12,590 for fiscal year 2006.
-Audit related fees consist of acquisition due diligence procedures and related consulting, required procedures related to Form S-4 filing, employee benefit plan audits and accounting research/consultation services in fiscal year 2007, and an employee benefit plan audit and accounting research/consultation services in fiscal year 2006.
+Cloud for assurance and related services that are reasonably related to the performance of the audit of the Company's financial statements and not reported under "Audit Fees" were \$24,515 for fiscal year 2008 and were \$28,380 for fiscal year 2007.
+Audit related fees consist of accounting research/consultation in connection with final Sycamore National Bank acquisition purchase accounting, implementation of new accounting standards, changes resulting from defined benefit plan merger, and other consultation in fiscal year 2008, and acquisition due diligence procedures and related consulting, required procedures related to Form S-4 filing, employee benefit plan audits and accounting research/consultation services in fiscal year 2007.